trevordilley/crpg/README.md

     * Fix shapes showing direction of characters
     * Fix pathing line
     * Mouse over character shows their data (Gear with numbers)
-    * Flavor text messages (like in Nox, nice white floating text that disappears)
+    * Flavor text messages (like in Nox, nice white floating text that disappears.
+AKA Toasts)
 * Ranged attacks
 * Enemy AI based on FOV
-* Loot & "Mules"
-    * Mules are characters that are non-combatants which move fast and can carry loot.
-Could also be player characters.
-    * Loot will be a selectable object that PC's can pick up
-    * To "earn/claim" the loot, must be brought back to "camp"
-    * Some loot isn't actual materials.
-Characters can also find "things of interest" such as veins of ore, fresh springs of water, arcane writings, and scrolls/maps to other locations and knowledge.
-    `for demo this can just be flavor text`
 * Health pips on character
 * Make entities collide
 * Attacks are determined by clicking on another entity